How does a Home Equity Line of Credit (HELOC) work?

 HELOCs are usually variable rate, meaning they fluctuate as rates go up and down.
 When comparing different HELOC offers, it's important to ask whether the rate offered is a discounted rate or an introductory rate—meaning it's a lower rate for a fixed period of time, typically for 3 or 6 months.

-Like with any financial product, it's important to shop around to find the best deal and talk with a trusted financial advisor before making any decisions.
+Like with any financial product, it's important to shop around to find the best deal and talk with a trusted financial consultant before making any decisions.

 Links to third party sites are provided for your convenience and do not constitute an endorsement.
 BBVA USA does not provide, is not responsible for, and does not guarantee the products, services or overall content available at third party sites.
 These sites may not have the same privacy, security or accessibility standards.